bitovi/hatchify/docs/react/hatchedReact.components.[schema].datagrid.md

 }
 ```

-In the above example, the `DataGrid` will render with a checkbox selection column and a `Name` column.
-The `defaultSelected` prop sets the initial state of the checkbox selection column to `true` and the `onSelectedChange` prop will update the state and the checkbox selection column.

 ### `defaultPage`

 The below example will set the initial page position to 1 and the maximum number of rows shown on each page to 5.